getreu/stringsext/doc/src/stringsext--man.rst

    Unicode scanner will detect such a string vector as one big string which might exceed the WIN\_LEN buffer size.

-   For searching in with large Null (0x00) terminated string vectors, the ASCII scanner is recommended.
+   For searching in large Null (0x00) terminated string vectors, the ASCII scanner is recommended.
 The ASCII scanner regards Null (0x00) as invalid character, so the string vector will be detected as sequence of short distinguished strings.
 These short strings will